ejtraderLabs/ejtraderMT/README.md

 ### Connect Metatrader 5

-make sure thesisAPI expert are load on the chart
+make sure ejtraderMT expert are load on the chart

 ```python
 '''